 The proposed model is implemented with Pytorch that use 2D keypoints from HRNet detector [18], CPN Detector or 2D ground truth to analyze the performance.
 In this paper, the 2D pose detector was implemented based on AlphaPose [15] codebase while the 3D pose estimator followed the PoseFormer codebade [21].
 Although the proposed model can easily adapt to any length of the input sequence, to be fair, we select some specific sequence lengths T for three datasets to compare our method with other methods which must have a certain 2D input length: Human3.6M (T=81, 243), MPI-INF-3DHP (T=1, 27).
-Analysis about the frame length setting is discussed in the ablation study Section E.3.
+Analysis about the frame length setting is discussed in the ablation study Section III.E.3.
 The batch size, dropout rate, and activation function for datasets are set to 1024, 0.1, and GELU.
 This proposed architecture utilizes the stride data sample strategy with interval is as same as the input length to make there no overlapping frames between sequences(more details in the supplementary material).
 All experiments are implemented on the PyTorch framework with two NVIDIA Geforce GTX 2080 Ti.
 The network is trained using Adam optimizer [10].
 The learning rate is 0.001 with a shrink factor is 0.95 after 2 epochs.
+The learning rate is also this paper's contribution, which is explained in Section III.E.3.